Bicheno1/unique-host/KNOWN_LIMITATIONS.md

   was served and its functions called directly; it was not clicked through in a browser.
 - License: PolyForm Noncommercial 1.0.0 (unmodified text) with a `NOTICE`.
 The attribution terms of WordNet and `wordfreq`, which the lexicon was built from, were not reviewed.
-- The reporting channel in the README is still a placeholder.
+- The reporting channel in the README now points to GitHub Issues and email.
 - The interface has a speaker selector (Narrator / You / any name); the default is Narrator.
 The engine reacts to a named speaker by naming them as the target of its reply; a speaker is not a second host (one host per process).

 ## 7. Tests